thillRobot/ros_workshop/module10/tutorial10_using_moveit/tutorial10_using_moveit.md

 This is my notes for using moveit with ROS.
 I can't quite call it a tutorial yet.

+## ROS Version

+Select the repository branch for the appropriate version of ROS.

+This is the `melodic` branch.

 ## Resources

 Read the docs!
 It looks like they are in two places...